 To teach in West Virginia, the state requires that you hold a bachelor's degree, complete an accredited West Virginia teacher certification program, and pass the required PRAXIS tests.

 Choose a Program

 Bachelor of Arts in Elementary Education

 A traditional four-year program on campus, the bachelor's in elementary education program prepares students to earn teacher certification in multiple subjects for grades K-6.

 Provides students the opportunity to explore the profession of teaching in STEM (science, technology, engineering and mathematics) in a hands-on way, while earning a bachelor's degree in science or mathematics.

-Master of Arts and Certification Program,
+Master of Arts and Certification Program

-West Virginia Student Teaching Permits
+Student Teaching Permit

-To obtain a West Virginia Student Teaching Permit, students must complete the proper application forms and submit them for processing and consideration to the West Virginia Department of Education.
-Learn more about the application forms and their submission process at our Student Teaching Permits page.
+To obtain a West Virginia Student Teaching/Clinical Experience Permit, you must complete the proper application forms and submit them to the West Virginia Department of Education.
+Please Note: Permit applications that do not include a receipt from an ordered background check will not be considered.

 Pursue Teacher Certification